 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed anxiety continued.
-This included untreated anxiety when a child is truly at risk and ghosts in the nursery.
+In the last section, we continued our discussion of anxiety.
+This included untreated anxiety, when a child is truly at risk, and ghosts in the nursery.

 Do you have a client who suffers from obsessive fears of accidentally hurting her baby?
 Does she engage in ritualistic behavior to avoid the possibility of accidentally injuring the baby?

 Obsessive-compulsive disorder, or OCD, is a psychiatric illness that affects 2 to 3% of the general population, with symptoms sometimes beginning as early as age 8.
 The "obsessive" component of the disorder refers to the person’s experience of recurrent, unwanted, intrusive, negative thoughts that produce an enormous amount of distress.
 The person knows these thoughts are not normal yet has no control over them despite all efforts to resist.
 The obsessions can take on many themes, including concerns about or fear of contamination, aggression or violence, symmetry, sex, religion, and death or illness.

 Because these thoughts are so disturbing, the person who experiences them engages in ritualistic behaviors designed to avoid the anxiety they produce.
 Those acts, the "compulsive" component of the disorder, which might include checking, praying, repeating, counting, and hand washing, then become so compelling that they themselves effectively take over the person’s life.